 We have held several stream bank buffer plantings and stream bank litter clean-ups.
 It is our intention to hold one of each of these events each spring and fall.
 If you know of an area that could use either kind of stream bank improvement, please contact us.

 The BCWA maintains a scheduled program of monitoring the water quality in Buffalo Creek.
 The goals of the monitoring are (1) to track improvements from remediation projects, (2) to identify future remediation projects, (3) to provide data for the listing and delisting of segments as impaired by US EPA, and (4) to provide data for recommending changes in water quality ratings by DEP, while (5) continuing to accrue more baseline data.
-Click here to download an Excel file with all the data collected from 2007 through 2018, and click here for the data for the first monitoring project, phase 1, from 2005 through 2007.
+Click here to download an Excel file with all the data collected from 2007 through 2018, click here to see some of this data accessible in a map issued by the Chesapeake Monitoring cooperative, and click here for the data for the first monitoring project, phase 1, from 2005 through 2007.

 Remediation of Acid Precipitation: Headwaters of Buffalo Creek